gremble0/yellowbeans.nvim/README.md

 ![Telescope](https://github.com/gremble0/yellowbeans.nvim/assets/45577341/530cb1cb-4950-48c5-b96f-d64afc0d67b0)

 ## Description
-This is a dependencyless neovim theme similar to jellybeans but with some differences, including as the name suggests having yellow as the main theme contrast color.
-The theme is written in lua.
-The theme is intentionally made to only include highlight groups for the most essential parts of the ui which has the benefit of making it very lightweight.
-If there are any highlight groups you want added, feel free to pull request or contact me.
+This is a dependencyless neovim theme initially inspired by jellybeans, but which has become quite different.
+The theme is written in lua and includes highlight groups for many different nvim plugins such as: TreeSitter, Telescope, nvim-cmp, nvim-notify, and more.

 ## Installation
 Install it using your favorite nvim package manager, This is how to do it with [lazy](https://github.com/folke/lazy.nvim)